 7. Faith Canine Rescue

-To adopt a dog from Faith, fill in the adoption form on their site to start the process.
-It takes up to 10 business days for the adoption to be approved, after which you and your household members will be interviewed.
-Once approved, the adoption agreement has to be signed, and an adoption fee of $700 to $1,200 has to be paid.
+To adopt a dog from Faith, fill out the adoption form.
+It can take up to ten business days for the application to get preliminary approval, after which you and your household members will be interviewed.
+Once you get the green light, you’ll sign an adoption agreement and pay an adoption fee.
+Fees range from $700 to $1,200.

 The adoption fee is relatively high because it covers the pooch’s cargo fee, medical expenses, spaying and neutering, vaccination, and microchipping.
 In addition, the shipping costs include an IATA-approved travel crate and the US customs fee.
-To inquire about Faith Canine Rescue and the purebred and half-bred Corgis they have, adopters may contact Catherine Pyo through the following details.
+To inquire about Faith Canine Rescue and the purebred and mixed breed corgis they have, contact the rescue directly.

 Faith Canine Rescue Details